Burial Customs In The Norse Culture During The Viking Age

 In most cases, the Norsemen were cremated after death according to the local custom.
 During the ritual, both men and women were granted several grave offerings (from pots, weapons, clothing or jewels to slaves).
 The human sacrifice of slaves allegedly ensured the fact that they will accompany their masters on their journey to the afterlife, according to the rites of the Norse mythology.

 Depending on their social status and wealth, the Norsemen were buried differently.
 For example, a free man would have been most of the time given solely his weapons and an ordinary equipment for riding before being laid on a funeral pyre.
 A blacksmith, on the other hand, would have been given a complete set of tools.
-Last but not least, women were usually given jewelry and their household tools.
+Last but not least, women were usually given jewellery and their household tools.

 Documentation sources and external links: